A NSW Government website

 Climate Vulnerability Assessments

-For extensive livestock, the selected commodities included:
+For extensive livestock, the selected commodities and grazing systems were:

 Results